 the expansion of the inner product in~\eqref{eq:innerproduct} that led to the definition of $\hat O$ implies that when changing coordinates from Schwarzschild to isotropic, $O_{\text{Iso}}'$ will pick up $1/c^2$ corrections.
 In other words, $\hat O$, and by extension $\hat\Psi$, do not transform as scalars usually do, i.e., as in~\eqref{eq:scalar-rel}.
 Taking this into account results in a commutative diagram of NLO theories

-Lagrangians decorated with a hat are expressed in terms of the normalised wave functions in~\eqref{eq:normalised-wave-functions} which are implemented by the operator $\hat O$ in~\eqref{eq:curved-O}, while the prime denotes changing coordinates from Schwarzschild to isotropic.
+Lagrangians decorated with a hat are expressed in terms of the wave functions with the standard inner product of nonrelativistic Quantum Mechanics in~\eqref{eq:normalised-wave-functions} which are implemented by the operator $\hat O$ in~\eqref{eq:curved-O}, while the prime denotes changing coordinates from Schwarzschild to isotropic.
 In what follows, we will explicitly demonstrate that this diagram commutes.

 Starting with Schwarzschild coordinates, the relevant derivatives that appear in the NLO Lagrangian~\eqref{eq:NLO-Lagrangian} are

 where, for convenience, we defined

 This means that the NLO Lagrangian~\eqref{eq:NLO-Lagrangian} becomes